Structural stability of invasion graphs for Lotka--Volterra systems: Invasion graphs and information structures

-\begin{remark} In the proof of Theorem \ref{thm:incl3} we have also shown that if $A$ is Volterra--Lyapunov stable then the fact that $\sigma(DF(u^*))$ is hyperbolic (its spectrum does not intersect the imaginary axis) is equivalent to the statement that $r_i(J) \neq 0$ for every $i \notin J$.
+In the proof of Theorem \ref{thm:incl3} we have also shown that if $A$ is Volterra--Lyapunov stable then the fact that $\sigma(DF(u^*))$ is hyperbolic (its spectrum does not intersect the imaginary axis) is equivalent to the statement that $r_i(J) \neq 0$ for every $i \notin J$.
 This fact follows from Lemma \ref{lem:stab}.
-Note that Theorem \ref{thm:36} remains valid even for nonhyperbolic case due to the use of the nonhyperbolic version of the unstable manifold theorem, cf. Theorem \ref{thm:unstable} and we do not have to assume the extra hyperbolicity in Theorem \ref{thm:incl3}.
+Note that Theorems \ref{thm:36} and \ref{thm:incl3} remain valid even for nonhyperbolic case, i.e. if for some $j\notin I$ we have $r_j(I) = 0$ (in Theorem \ref{thm:36} we take only those $j\in K\setminus I$ for which $r_j(I) > 0$ so, in the nonhyperbolic case, if $r_j(I) = 0$, the species $j$ will not be considered as the one which may succesfully invade the community $I$, which may lead to omission of existing connections).
 Hence in the nonhyperbolic case the inclusions (1) and (3) remain valid, but not necessarily the inclusion (2).
-So without the hyperbolicity assumption, the IG is included in the global attractor, but not necessarily the otherwise. \end{remark}
+So without the hyperbolicity assumption, the IG is included in the graph of connections, but not necessarily the otherwise. \end{remark}

+We remark that every graph that we construct must always represent a substructure of the global attractor, since all equilibria and their heteroclinic connections belong to it.
+Moreover, if we assume that the global attractor consists only of the equilibria and their connections, then the constructed structure is exactly the global attractor, which is the case, for example, if the matrix $A$ is symmetric, cf. Section \ref{symmetric}.
+The following example demonstrates that this does not always has to be the case. \begin{example} Consider the following system of three ODEs representing the May--Leonard problem, cf. \cite{chi, May}.

+The matrix of the above system is Volterra--Lyapunov stable, cf. \cite{LVstable}.
+The system has five equilibria: zero, three one species equilibria and one three species equilibrium.
+The graph of connections (and, equivalently IG and IS) for the above system is presented in Fig. \ref{fig:may}.
+The graph does not represent the full dynamics of the system because inside the global attractor there exists a solution which converges forward in time to the three species equilibrium (represented by the node $123$) and backward in time to the heteroclinic cycle connecting the three nodes $1$, $2$, and $3$.